SECRET INVASION1 of 9

 There must be a reason Captain Marvel is set in the 90s.

 Marvel’s only previous period piece movie is Captain America: The First Avenger, which established the building blocks of MCU history.
 So we don’t think it’s a leap to assume there’s a similar motive for bringing Captain Marvel to the 1990s – and the film’s primary villains, the Skrulls, into the MCU.

-We’ve already explored the implication of what those two facts - Captain Marvel’s setting and villain – could mean together, but now we’re going to go in-depth on one specific aspect that can be extrapolated about the plot of Captain Marvel.
+We’ve already explored the possible implications of Carol Danvers' updated origin, but now we’re going to go in-depth on another aspect that can be extrapolated about the plot of Captain Marvel.

 So we started thinking about who could fit the bill.
 Who would make sense to appear in Captain Marvel (even if just a cameo), that would have been active in the Marvel Cinematic Universe in the 90s, and whose subversion would have the necessary impact even stretching to the modern-day films?
 Along with those key points, we eliminated anyone who has had their own movie since we've experienced their point of view, and (almost) everyone that would have been a young kid in the 90s.

 We've narrowed it down to a few choices that we'll outline here.
 And that's leaving out the possibility that there could be more than one...

 Hank Pym meets a lot of the criteria to be a Skrull.
 We know he was around in the 90s and that he was connected to S.H.I.E.L.D.
 He’s got a connection to the modern Avengers.
 His subversion would have an impact.